igm/raftd/README.md

 This protocol is based on Paxos but is architected to be more understandable.
 It is similar to other log-based distributed consensus systems such as [Google's Chubby](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&ved=0CDAQFjAA&url=http%3A%2F%2Fresearch.google.com%2Farchive%2Fchubby.html&ei=i9OGUerTJKbtiwLkiICoCQ&usg=AFQjCNEmFWlaB_iXQfEjMcMwPaYTphO6bA&sig2=u1vefM2ZOZu_ZVIZGynt1A&bvm=bv.45960087,d.cGE) or [Heroku's doozerd](https://github.com/ha/doozerd).

 This alternative ZMQ implementation is very simple.
-Raft messages (VoteRequest, AppendEntriesRequest) communicated between nodes are sent using ZMQ messaging (REQ/REP) and a key/value database is accesible via HTTP with the following HTTP API:
+Raft messages (VoteRequest, AppendEntriesRequest) communicated between nodes are sent using ZMQ messaging (REQ/REP).
+[ZMQ binding for GO](https://github.com/pebbe/zmq4/) is used to access ZMQ API.
+A key/value database is accesible via HTTP with the following HTTP API:

 ```
 # Set the value of a key.